fed/generator-nodemod/README.md

 ## Start writing your code

-See the `README.md` file in your newly created ui-component for more information.
+See the `README.md` file in your newly created node module for more information.

 ## Release versions